openid/eKYC-IDA/openid-connect-4-ida-attachments.md

 # Attachments {#attachments}

-Where evidence is used in identity verification process, specific document artifacts (such as images of that evidence) might need to be presented and, depending on the trust framework, might need to to be stored by the recipient for a period.
+There are potentially a wide range of use cases where representing binary data in the context of a JSON payload might be useful.
+One example is when evidence is used in identity verification process, specific document artifacts (such as images of that evidence) might need to be presented and, depending on the trust framework, might need to be stored by the recipient for a period.
 These artifacts can then, for example, be reviewed during audit or quality control.
 These artifacts include, but are not limited to:

-* scans of filled and signed forms documenting/certifying the verification process itself,
+* scans of filled and signed forms documenting/certifying the verification process itself
-* scans or photographs of the documents used to verify the identity of end-users,
+* scans or photographs of the documents used to verify the identity of end-users
-* video recordings of the verification process,
+* video recordings of the verification process
-* certificates of electronic signatures.
+* certificates of electronic signatures

+The intent is that this document can be referenced by any implementer or specification author where the ability to convey binary artefacts that relate to a JSON structure is useful.

-When using OpenID Connect and requested by the RP, these artifacts can be included as part of an ID token, and in particular part of an [@OpenID4IDA] `verified_claims` element allowing the RP to store these artifacts along with the other `verified_claims` information.
+When using OpenID Connect and requested by the RP, these artifacts can be included as part of an ID token or UserInfo response, and in particular part of an [@OpenID4IDA] `verified_claims` element allowing the RP to store these artifacts along with the other `verified_claims` information.

-An attachment is represented by a JSON object.
-This document allows for two types of representation:
+An attachment is part of JSON object.
+This document allows for two types, "Embedded" or "External".

 ## Embedded attachments

-All the information of the document (including the content itself) is provided within a JSON object having the following elements:
+All the information of the attached artefact (including the content itself) is provided within a JSON object having the following elements:

 `desc`: Optional.
 Description of the document.
 This can be the filename or just an explanation of the content.
 The used language is not specified, but is usually bound to the jurisdiction of the underlying trust framework of the OP.